 The division is headed by Dr Robert Adey.

-Current projects that the Industrial Research Division is involved in are described below:
+Current projects that the Industrial Research Division is involved in:

 Fracture Mechanics and Crack Propagation

 This work supported by industry is of fundamental importance for product durability prediction.
 It is based on original boundary element methodologies developed at WIT.
 The resulting software products provide a comprehensive tool for the assessment of the residual strength of damaged structures and the risk of failure.
 It can be used as part of the design process to predict the impact on components and structures of defects and damage caused by service loads, manufacturing and production processes as well as material defects.

 The research supported by industry concentrates on the simulation of cathodic protection systems to develop optimum corrosion control systems to protect structures and predict their performance over their life-cycle.
 This research leads the world in simulating galvanic corrosion, optimising CP system design, reducing interference, and in electric and magnetic field prediction.
 There are many important applications in the Offshore, Oil & Gas Industry and Naval structures as well as underground infrastructure systems such as pipelines.